faluciano/buzz-tv-party-game/README.md

 - Expo SDK: 54
 - React Native: 0.81.5

 Build your own party games by modifying the game reducer in `packages/shared/index.ts`.
 Add new actions, change the scoring logic, or create entirely new game modes!
+See the [`@party-kit` documentation](https://github.com/faluciano/react-native-party-kit) for the full API reference.